 Most animation draws its inspiration from a rich, long history of “fantastical entertainment.”
 It is particularly important that you pay attention to this branch of story telling tradition for many reasons.

-I’ve listed below the my favorite sources of fantasy, science fiction and horror that have taught and inspired me the most and that strike me as most broadly influential in the minds of those who create and hire and direct in animation and games.
+I’ve listed below my favorite sources of fantasy, science fiction and horror that have taught and inspired me the most and that strike me as most broadly influential in the minds of those who create and hire and direct in animation and games.

-I consider these the “fantastical fundamentals–” the building blocks that can help an actor break down scripts, create characters and even assist the all-important task of recognizing what a director or writer wants while providing a useful “shorthand” as you search for the right tone or feel of a scene.
+I consider these the “fantastical fundamentals–” the building blocks that can help an actor break down scripts, create characters and even assist the all-important task of recognizing what a director or writer wants, providing a useful “shorthand” in zeroing in on as the right tone or feel of a scene.

 Whether you are reading for a “Scooby Doo” episode or a super hero series, a “rated M” video game, a pre-K series or a commercial, I think it would be most helpful to be at least familiar with most, if not all, of the following.

 I’ve noted the shows that strike me as too intense or inappropriate for younger kids.
 The category headings are useful to my mind, but arbitrary.
 Many shows or books listed would fit in many of the categories, of course.

 It’s in no particular order, BTW.